Earnings Per Share (EPS)

 1. Reported EPS or GAAP EPS

 Reported EPS, often referred to as GAAP EPS, is the Earnings Per Share calculated following the principles and guidelines established by generally accepted accounting principles (GAAP).
-GAAP is a standardized set of accounting rules and procedures that companies use to prepare their financial statements.
-Reported EPS provides a transparent and consistent measure of a company's financial performance based on recognized accounting standards.
+GAAP is a standardised set of accounting rules and procedures that companies use to prepare their financial statements.
+Reported EPS provides a transparent and consistent measure of a company's financial performance based on recognised accounting standards.
 It is calculated as follows:

 Reported EPS = (Net Income - Preferred Dividends) / Weighted Average Common Shares Outstanding